js214/openEMS_examples/README.md

 - `cpw_vias`: simple coplanar waveguide, with via fence around the trace

+- `cpw_more_vias`: simple coplanar waveguide, with via fence around the trace, as well as vias in the rest of the ground pour

 ### Getting started

 1. Go into one of the example folders, such as `microstrip` and open the KiCad